 Typically, the three heaviest necessities in backpacking are your shelter, sleep system, and backpack.
 The more miles or elevation you travel determines the importance of added weight.
 Generally speaking, foam pads are lightweight but aren't comfortable.
 Meanwhile, self-inflating pads tend to be heavier than their air core counterparts.
 We found air construction pads provide the highest weight-to-performance ratio of any pad type.
 Most pads reviewed weighed between 12 and 26 ounces.
 If you're hiking a couple of miles to setup camp or going to base camp for a week in the same location, a 14-ounce difference will go unnoticed compared with gains from other metrics like comfort and warmth.
 But if you're trekking the Appalachian Trail, the extra effort of carrying 14 ounces is significant.
 The more strenuous your journey, the more considerable weight becomes.

-The weight of the pads tested ranged from 9.1 ounces (Klymit Inertia X Frame) to 30 ounces (Exped SynMat 7).
+The weight of the pads tested ranged from 9.1 ounces (Klymit Inertia X Frame) to 35.7 ounces (Exped DownMat 9).
 Check the warmth score of a lightweight pad before purchasing it to make sure it will meet your needs.
 Finally, many pads are available in multiple sizes, and some testers minimize weight by taking short, torso-length pads and using a backpack, boots, or other gear under their legs.
+The Big Agnes Insulated AXL Air is a great choice for ultralight backpacking in the warmer months, weighing in at 12.9oz, but it's not warm enough for winter camping.
 Our favorite pad for ultralight backpacking is the Therm-a-Rest NeoAir XLite.
 Twelve ounces give you an R-value of 3.2, a packed size roughly equal to a liter bottle, and a lot of comfort to boot.
-The new Nemo Tensor Insulated 20R boasts similar specs but edges past the XLite in comfort thanks to a rectangular design, box baffles, and less "crinkly" materials for a quieter night's sleep.
+The Nemo Tensor Insulated 20R boasts similar specs but edges past the XLite in comfort thanks to a rectangular design, box baffles, and less "crinkly" materials for a quieter night's sleep.

 A pad's ability to insulate from cold below is a crucial concern, especially in winter, when the temperature difference between your body and the ground can exceed 60 degrees.
 That's a high-temperature gradient going on in what is often less than an inch!
 Thermal conductivity in pads is a complicated issue with many variables, but let's discuss the basics.
 First, cold is nothing more than the absence of heat, and heat is the movement of energy from warmer objects to colder ones.
 Second, we lose heat via three mechanisms: conduction, convection, and radiation.
 If you sleep on the ground without a sleeping mat, the ground can conduct heat away from you up to 160 times faster than the air around you.
 The products in this review are designed to lift you off of the ground, preventing heat from being lost through conduction.

 If you're a summer hiker, warmth isn't nearly as important as it is for winter wanderers.
 Unless you are a cold sleeper, most of the pads in this review will be warm if you only like recreating in temperate climates.
 If you camp in the heat, you don't want a warm pad.
-The Sea to Summit UltraLight is a great pick for this because it has an R-value of 0.7, is lightweight, packs small, and doesn't break the bank.
+The Outdoorsman Lab UltraLight is a great pick for this because it has an R-value of 1.3, is lightweight, packs small, and is a great value.
 If you're cold when camping, upgrading the R-value of your sleeping pad is recommended but often comes at the expense of added weight and bulk.
 Our Editors' Choice Therm-a-Rest NeoAir XTherm supplies an unmatched level of warmth for its weight and packed size.
+The Exped DownMat 9 is insulated with 700 fill down, and has a mega R-Value of 8.
+While it's heavy and bulky, it still fits in a pack (or dogsled) with room to spare, though we feel it's more than most hikers will ever need or want to carry.

 Ease of Inflation

 In this review, we've included ease of inflation in our metrics.
 With the difficulty of inflation being one of the main drawbacks of air construction mats, manufacturers have come up with an array of valve styles to help alleviate this issue.
-The Therm-a-Rest XLite Max SV has the most innovative valve system, using parlor-trick physics to maximize your breath for rapid inflation.
+The Therm-a-Rest XLite Max SV has the most innovative valve system, using physics to maximize your breath for rapid inflation.
 That said, we are not big fans of the SV system as it adds weight, cost, and doesn't inflate THAT much faster than other brands.
 We also had trouble keeping SV pads inflated (we detail this in the individual reviews).
-The one-way valves on the Sea to Summit pads, Exped Synmat Hyperlite, REI Flash Insulated, and Big Agnes Q-Core SLX Insulated are easy to use and make the chore of inflation easier than the traditional twist valves found on pads like the Therm-a-Rest All Season or Nemo Tensor.
+The one-way valves on the Sea to Summit pads, Outdoorsmanlab Ultralight, REI Flash All-Season Insulated Air, and Big Agnes insulated AXL Air are easy to use and make the chore of inflation easier than the traditional twist valves found on pads like the Therm-a-Rest NeoAir Xtherm or Nemo Tensor.
 One caveat: the flutter on all these one-way valves are more prone to accidental leakage than traditional twist pads.
-Thankfully, this issue is quickly remedied by pressing the valve and letting itself adjust!

 Of course, self-inflating pads have been on the market for decades and make the task of inflating easier.
 The downside of self-inflating pads is that they are less comfortable, more bulky, and heavier than air construction pads.
 The REI AirRail 1.5 is the highest scoring self-inflating mat.
 The Therm-a-Rest EvoLite employs a hybrid design that mostly self-inflates to a 2in thickness.
 Keep in mind that the term "self-inflating" may set expectations too high.
 You need to unroll the pad and wait about 10 minutes for the internal foam to expand and draw air in.
 Even after 10 minutes, the pad will only be about 60% inflated and you have to do the rest.
-"Self-inflation" is much more usful for giant camping mattress pads that take hundreds of breaths to inflate.
-But for backpacking sleeping pads that have a much lower volumne, this feature is much less useful.
+"Self-inflation" is much more useful for giant camping mattress pads that take hundreds of breaths to inflate like the Exped MegaMat 10.
+But for backpacking sleeping pads that have a much lower volume, this feature is much less useful.

 Advances in textile development make lightweight inflatable pads, such as the NeoAir XTherm, or Sea to Summit Comfort Plus, durable.
 We were impressed by the amount of abuse our inflatable pads handled without tearing or delaminating.
 We have used inflatable pads for 40-day backpacking trips without any durability issues.
 Take care of your pad, and it will take care of you.
 That said, we always recommend traveling with a mini repair kit, such as the Therm-a-Rest Repair Kit or Gear Aid Seam Grip Field Repair Kit in case of punctures.
+Even the most durable pads can be punctured with a sharp thorn, a rock, or are a shard of glass.
+It only takes a tiny hole to render a pad completely useless, and this can be a potentially dangerous scenario in colder temperatures.
+A small repair kit weighs a few ounces at most and most repairs are pretty easy in the field.
 If you want to add even more durability to your pad, you can use Tyvek as an inexpensive ground cloth.
 Few other materials add as much protection for their weight.

 The least durable pad tested was the Klymit Insulated Static V Lite.
 Unfortunately, this was the only pad reviewed that came back with holes after a summer of use.
 Thankfully, inflatable pads are easily patched and most come with patch kits.
-The most durable pads tested were the Therm-a-Rest Z Lite SOL and Therm-a-Rest Ridge Rest SOLite, because they are both made of foam and are virtually indestructible in comparison with inflatable pads.
-The most durable inflatable pads were the Therm-a-Rest Venture and the Nemo Astro Insulated that are both constructed with 75 denier polyester on top and bottom.
+The most durable pads tested were the Therm-a-Rest Z Lite SOL, Therm-a-Rest Ridge Rest SOLite, and the Exped Hypersleep Winter because they are made of foam and are virtually indestructible in comparison with inflatable pads.
+The most durable inflatable pads were the Therm-a-Rest Venture, The Therm-a-Rest NeoAir XTherm and the Nemo Astro Insulated that are both constructed with 75 denier polyester on top and bottom.

 Best Pads for Specific Applications

 With so many choices out there, it can be more complex than you'd expect to select the right pad for your needs.
-We hope that you've found our ratings and tests helpful in narrowing down the choices, or a few top contenders, that meet your needs.
+We hope that you've found our ratings and tests helpful in narrowing down the choices, or a few top contenders.
+Remember, sleep is important!
+If you are awake and alert during the day, you'll be safer and have more fun in the backcountry.

 Still not sure?
 Take a look at our buying advice article for more info.